flowsnow/polite-plankton-7ac27/content/blog/all-about-docker.md

     - name: 'twitter:card'
       value: summary_large_image
     - name: 'twitter:title'
-      value: The Advantages and Disadvantages of Working from Home
+      value: What is Docker?
+The spark for the container revolution
     - name: 'twitter:description'
-      value: A tale about advantages and disadvantages of working from home
+      value: What is Docker?
+The spark for the container revolution
     - name: 'twitter:image'
       value: images/9.jpg
       relativeUrl: true